fioprotocol/fips/fip-6.md

 * Make a votable lock, proxy this accounts vote to another, verify voting power.
 * Make an unlockable lock, lock and unlock funds in this account and verify spend.
 * Make multiple locks on one account.
 Verify locks are processed correctly.

-## PENDING
-1. Change get_balance
-1. What's the purpose of *Unlockable*, if there is no waiting period?
-If a key is compromised, the attacker just has one extra action to run.
-Or was the assumption that the user would place unlock permission under the conrol of another account/key?
-Maybe better to start periods on first unlock.